wes1350/wes1350.github.io/_posts/2021-02-25-introtocreditcards.md

 Credit cards, *when used correctly*, are an easy way to save money and earn rewards.
 Unfortunately, when used *incorrectly* and *recklessly*, they're a great way to pay unnecessary fees and get into long-term debt.
 For this reason, many people are hesistant to use them, and some avoid them altogether.
 Personally, I've earned a couple thousand dollars in the past couple of years through getting credit cards and using them reasonably, and with relatively little effort and no negative consequences.

 **While this article does not constitute financial advice**, I hope it serves as a useful introduction into how credit cards work and how to use them properly.
-In the beginning, we'll define the various terms and concepts associated with credit cards, and in the second half, I'll discuss how to use credit cards effectively and give some concrete examples.
+In this first post, we'll define the various terms and concepts associated with credit cards.
+In the next one, we'll discuss how to use credit cards effectively, along with a few concrete examples.

 *Note*: The information in this article only applies to those in the United States.